KLYMS/SIEM-SOAR/README.md

 Please ensure that you create any necessary users in each of the tools for the integrations to function correctly.

-## 📄 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this software for personal or commercial purposes, provided that the original copyright and license notice are included.

-See [LICENSE](LICENSE) for full license text.

 **Built with ❤️ for the cybersecurity community**